COVID-19: The biopharmaceutical industry is leading the way in developing vaccines, treatments & diagnostics

 GSK entered into a collaboration with Sanofi to develop an adjuvanted vaccine for COVID-19, using innovative technologies from both companies.
 The vaccine is expected to enter clinical trials in second half 2020.

-GSK is also collaborating with the University of Queensland, Clover Biopharmaceuticals and Xiamen Innovax Biotech Co., Ltd. GSK believes that more than one vaccine will be needed and is hoping that there will be a number of successful vaccines developed with its pandemic adjuvant technology.
-GSK’s scientific collaboration with Clover Pharmaceuticals to develop an adjuvanted COVID-19 vaccine has entered into human clinical trials.
+GSK is collaborating with the University of Queensland, Clover Biopharmaceuticals and Xiamen Innovax Biotech Co..
+GSK believes that more than one vaccine will be needed and is hoping that there will be a number of successful vaccines developed with its pandemic adjuvant technology.
+GSK’s scientific collaboration with Clover Pharmaceuticals to develop an adjuvanted COVID-19 vaccine entered into human clinical trials.

 |Johnson & Johnson||Johnson & Johnson expanded its collaboration with the Biomedical Advanced Research and Development Authority (BARDA) and established a new collaboration with Beth Israel Deaconess Medical Center (BIDMC).

-Johnson & Johnson and partners announced the selection of a lead COVID-19 vaccine candidate from constructs it has been working on since January 2020.
-The Company has already begun preparations for clinical vaccine production at its facility in Leiden, the Netherlands, with the aim of initiating Phase 1 human clinical studies of its vaccine candidate in September 2020.
+Johnson & Johnson and partners announced the selection of a lead COVID-19 vaccine candidate from constructs it had been working on since January 2020.
+The Company had already begun preparations for clinical vaccine production at its facility in Leiden, the Netherlands.

 MSD announced its acquisition of the Vienna-based biotech company Themis.
-The confirmed acquisition builds upon an ongoing collaboration between the two companies to develop vaccine candidates using the measles virus vector platform and is expected to accelerate the development of Themis’ COVID-19 vaccine candidate.
-The vaccine candidate is in pre-clinical development, and clinical studies are planned to start later in 2020.
+The confirmed acquisition is expected to accelerate the development of Themis’ COVID-19 vaccine candidate.

 |Sanofi||Sanofi announced a collaboration with the Biomedical Advanced Research and Development Authority (BARDA) to advance a novel COVID-19 vaccine candidate.
 Work is underway to leverage previous development efforts of a SARS vaccine candidate using Sanofi’s recombinant DNA technology.

-Sanofi, and Translate Bio, a clinical-stage messenger RNA (mRNA) therapeutics company, will collaborate to develop a novel mRNA vaccine for COVID-19.
+Sanofi, and Translate Bio, a clinical-stage messenger RNA (mRNA) therapeutics company, partnered to develop a novel mRNA vaccine for COVID-19.
 This collaboration leverages an existing agreement from 2018 between the two companies to develop mRNA vaccines for infectious diseases, which was expanded in 2020.

 Sanofi joined forces with GSK, sharing innovative technologies from both companies.
 For more details see GSK.

-Shionogi’s subsidiary UMN Pharma Inc. is pursuing the discovery and development of a recombinant protein vaccine using the unique Baculovirus Expression Vector System (BEVS) in a project supported by the Japan Agency for Medical Research and Development (AMED).
-Shionogi reports that in parallel and in collaboration with the Japanese National Institute of Infectious Diseases (NIID) an immunogenicity testing of protein antigens and adjuvant candidates added to vaccine formulations has been initiated.
+Shionogi’s subsidiary UMN Pharma Inc. would be pursuing the discovery and development of a recombinant protein vaccine using the unique Baculovirus Expression Vector System (BEVS) in a project supported by the Japan Agency for Medical Research and Development (AMED).
+Shionogi reports that in parallel and in collaboration with the Japanese National Institute of Infectious Diseases (NIID) an immunogenicity testing of protein antigens and adjuvant candidates added to vaccine formulations had been initiated.

 |UCB||UCB is collaborating with The University of Oxford on a vaccine development.|